kuche1/tibasic-osv4/README.md

 z is always considered trashed -->

-archiving is good for big programs but it really sucks for small onces (since unarchiving takes time) so take good care of the flag
+archiving is good for big programs since it saves a lot of memory but it sucks for small onces since unarchiving and then archiving takes time

+the compiler (the .py file) will attempt to archive what it consideres big files if the flag is not set

-also note that archiving WILL mess with any return values
+also note that archiving WILL mess with Ans

 ### generic